Unitarian Universalist Church of the Restoration

 Mt Airy Fridge & Pantry

 Founded by two of our UUsMA members along with a life-long resident of East Mt.
 Airy, our Mt Airy Community Fridge affirms food as a right not a privilege and is founded on radical hospitality: We are all here to help each other.
-People that come to get food also often help stock and clean the shelves and break down boxes.
+People who come to get food also often help stock and clean the shelves and break down boxes.
 Folks from the neighborhood as well as our congregation donate food.
 There are no requirements, no qualifiers.
 And we even compost!
 You can be a part of this wonderful project.

 Volunteers are needed to pick up food from distribution sites, to help stock the shelves, to help bag bulk produce, and to help keep it clean.
 Meeting and helping neighbors, reaching out.
 What better way to live our values?